soumasish/vimify/README.md

 # Quickest Guide to Getting Strated with Vim

-Vim in essence has two modes - `INSERT` and `NORMAL'.
+Vim in essence has two modes - `INSERT` and `NORMAL`.
 You enter text in `INSERT` mode, everything else you do in `NORMAL` mode.
 When you open vim you land in the `NORMAL` mode; to get to `INSERT` mode type `i`, and vim is ready to insert right where you are, or `o` and vim will create a new line and put the cursor at the beginning of the new line for insertion.
 To escape out of insert mode type `esc` or `Ctrl + C`
 ### Convetions
 - If a key includes a `+` it means the two have to typed together, like `CTRL + F`
 - If it doesn't then they have to be typed in sequence, like `dd`.